rk1a/minetest/docs-minetester/source/tutorials/create_task.rst

 .. note::

-    In order to avoid multiple definitions of ``REWARD`` and ``TERMINAL`` when using multiple task mods together, there is a default mod called **rewards** (see `client-side <https://github.com/EleutherAI/minetest/tree/develop/clientmods/rewards>`_, `server-side <https://github.com/EleutherAI/minetest/tree/develop/mods/rewards>`_) that takes care of the definition.
+    In order to avoid multiple definitions of ``REWARD`` and ``TERMINAL`` when using multiple task mods together, there is a default mod called **rewards** (see `client-side rewards mod <https://github.com/EleutherAI/minetest/tree/develop/clientmods/rewards>`_, `server-side rewards mod <https://github.com/EleutherAI/minetest/tree/develop/mods/rewards>`_) that takes care of the definition.
 If a mod with this name is found, it will be automatically loaded.

 Example: A simple treechop task